 - Always count the change given.
 One scam that seems to be quite prevalent involves being shorted, usually by about 100 kc (around $5US) but the amount can vary, on your change for a large bill.
 Often the waitstaff will drop the majority of your change in bills and then scatter a handful of odd coins for the rest.
 Tourists naturally assume the change is correct or don’t notice because they are unfamiliar with the currency, and the server gets an extra-large tip.
 When confronted, the server apologizes and produces the remaining money owed.

-You don’t need to speak a word of Czech to get by (but it helps)
+You Don’t Need to Speak Czech (but it helps)

 That’s not to say you shouldn’t try to commit at least a few Czech pleasantries to memory: the words for thank you, good day, the check please, and of course, beer, will help, as will becoming familiar with the pronunciation of Czech words.
 And the more you plan on spending time outside of the touristy areas of Prague, the more a little Czech will come in handy.